Don’t Rent, Own

 I’ve never really used Twitter.
 I had an account, but it seems Twitter’s approach to publishing, if you can call it that, doesn’t fit with the way my mind works.

 It never clicked, not that I tried that hard.
-I remember thinking, fifteen years ago, “why would anyone want to put out every stray thought?”
+I remember thinking, fifteen years ago, “why would anyone want to publish every stray thought?”
 That’s how I perceived it.
 Part of it, for me, is I never care to use my phone for anything but voice calls and texts.
 Anything beyond that is massively difficult, for me anyway, because it’s so goddammed small.
-I’m a desktop computer user, and I don’t see that changing any time soon, not for me anyway.
+I’m a desktop computer user, and I don’t see that changing any time soon.

 I make extensive use of Facebook.
 As Facebook increases its enshittification pace, the stream of posts is getting cluttered with a lot of robot-produced crap, which I try to knock back with post moderation, to little avail.